danielkummer/infoDome/Readme.md

 ## Startup

 The startup process takes a fair amount of time for the Yun to boot completely.
 During this time the dome lights are on but not animated.
 After the dome is ready, it cycles through a short animation an loads the initial data, displaying 1010 while doing do.
-The time mode will be shown after completion.
+The looper mode will be set after completion.

 ## Operate